The day had finally arrived to pick up our puppy – all was ready.

 The estate was immense, surrounded by green fields, with numerous very happy looking Cocker Spaniels running freely outside in the tennis courts.
 Before entering the building, we had to ‘dip’ our shoes in a solution to ensure we didn’t bring any nasties that could harm the puppies.
 The room was designed to give the feel of a sitting room with comfy sofas and we joined a number of families who were also collecting their puppies.

-After giving a short introductory talk, Mark presented us all with a puppy pack, along with a blanket and toy that had been with their respective mothers and carried her scent.
+After giving a short introductory talk, the owner presented us all with a puppy pack, along with a blanket and toy that he said had been with their respective mothers and carried her scent.
 We paid the outstanding amount and as we left I mentioned to another member of staff that Freya appeared very snuffly and subdued and was she OK.
 Again we were reassured that all was well.

 Wrapped in her blanket and cuddling her ‘tiger’, we drove Freya home where the learning curve immediately began.